 Mark S. Roberts, MD, MPP is Professor and Chair of Health Policy and Management, and holds secondary appointments in Medicine, Industrial Engineering, and Clinical and Translational Science.
 A practicing general internist, he has conducted research in decision analysis and the mathematical modeling of disease for over 30 years, and has expertise in cost effectiveness analysis, mathematical optimization and simulation, and the measurement and inclusion of patient preferences into decision problems.
 He has used decision analysis to examine clinical, costs, policy and allocation questions in liver transplantation, vaccination strategies, operative interventions, and the use of many medications.
 His recent research has concentrated in the use of mathematical methods from operations research and management science, including Markov Decision Processes, Discrete Event and Agent-based Simulation.
 As director of the Public Health Dynamics Laboratory, he continues to lead the development of simulation tools for representing complex diseases and the evaluation of policies to improve health and public health.

-Methodological interests in decision sciences, cost effectiveness analysis, comparative effectiveness, operations research, simulation modeling, clinical research methods, quality of life and utility analysis, and inference in observational studies; content interests in health care financing and physician and patient incentives, transplantation, HIV care, diagnostic tests, preventive care and tailoring clinical guidelines to individual patients.
+His methodological interests in decision sciences, cost effectiveness analysis, comparative effectiveness, operations research, simulation modeling, clinical research methods, quality of life and utility analysis, and inference in observational studies; his content interests in health care financing and physician and patient incentives, transplantation, HIV care, diagnostic tests, the opioid epidemic, preventive care and tailoring clinical guidelines to individual patients.